 Earn Your Principal Licensure

 The Principal Licensure program enables the candidate with an earned master’s degree to earn Ohio Principal licensure.
-Aligned with standards for Ohio educators & principals, this 30 credit hour (2-year completion time) program is being offered at a special per credit hour tuition rate.
+Aligned with standards for Ohio educators & principals, this 30 credit hour (2-year completion time) program is being offered at a special per credit hour tuition rate of $270.